-Since establishing Sandi Petersen Photography, I still make time for Pay It Forward photo shoots throughout the year.
-As a seasoned lifestyle photographer and now studio photographer, my shooting style is natural, easygoing, and fun, capturing authentic images and bringing them to beautiful life with the magic of light and exposure.
+Since establishing Sandi Petersen Photography in 2016, I still make time for Pay It Forward photo shoots throughout the year.
+As a seasoned natural light and studio photographer, my shooting style is natural, easygoing, and fun, capturing authentic images and bringing them to beautiful life with the magic of light and exposure.

 Most days you can find me in my editing chair, making photo-magic, enjoying the beautiful Humboldt outdoors with my husband and three kids, or facing off with my foul-mouthed parrot and succulent eating chocolate lab.
-I recently acquired a gorgeous studio space in the Victorian Village of Ferndale.
-Did I mention it’s behind an awesome burger stand and is just down the street from an amazing pizza parlour?
+If I’m not at home, I’m in my fun and creative studio space in the beautiful Victorian Village of Ferndale.
+Did I mention it’s behind an awesome burger stand and is just down the street from an amazing pizza place?

 I love working with wild toddlers, cracking jokes at once stern-faced children, and making reluctant husbands feel like male models.
 What can I say?
 I like a challenge.
 Whether I’m photographing a newborn, orchestrating a senior portrait shoot, making a woman feel beautiful or coordinating multigenerational family photos, I feel most alive when I am behind a lens.